DESTINYAS/Flutterwave-bank-management-system/README.md

 Installation and Usage
-(1) Clone the repository: git clone https://github.com/DESTINYAS/Flutterwave-bank-management-system.git (2) Navigate to the project directory: cd bank-management-system (3) Install dependencies: npm install
+(1) Clone the repository: git clone https://github.com/DESTINYAS/Flutterwave-bank-management-system.git (2) Navigate to the project directory: cd Flutterwave-bank-management-system (3) Install dependencies: npm install
 (4) Compile TypeScript: npx tsc
 (5) You can run the application using: npm start OR node dist/app.js (6) Once the application is running you can access the API swagger documentation on your browser via http://localhost:3000/api/
+(7) I have also hosted it on cyclic.
+Though it takes time to load on the first try since it's free hosting but it works smoothly afterward.
+It can be accessed on https://flutterwave-bank.cyclic.app/api

 Note
 (1) The account Type required for account creation is limited to only three types of account ie Savings,Current and Checking with each first latter capitalized.
 I used enum to create the account type for uniformity.